craftingcity/The-Known-World/Tilemundon's White Tower.md

 ###### Alergra
 > To Alergra...
+> I expect you to be the one to come here and find these notes.
+I do not know how long I will stay in my tower, but if anyone would find me, you would.
 > You have always been a great teacher and a brilliant mind.
 I do not wish you harm, but I know that you are a righteous woman, and you will think that what I have done is abhorrent.
 You will try to stop me, or destroy me, or even contain and examine me.
 I can not let you.
 Do not make me hurt you.

 ###### Nicolas